-- A wrapped key can only be used on the RA Family MCU on which it was wrapped. - It cannot be moved to another RA Family MCU.
-If moved to another RA Family device, the original key cannot be recovered from the wrapped key.
+- A wrapped key can only be used on the RA Family MCU on which it was generated. - It cannot be moved to another RA Family MCU.
+If moved to another RA Family device, the original key cannot be recovered from the wrapped key and cannot be used with SCE9.

-2.2 Key Generation in the Device
+3.2 Key Generation in the Device

 Key generation in the device is the common use case where the device-specific key is natively generated inside the RA Family MCU using the SCE module.
-To generate the device key using the RA Family Flexible Software Package (FSP), the Mbed Crypto module is used.
-The Mbed Crypto module implements PSA Crypto APIs which call the Secure Cryptographic Engine 7 (SCE7) HAL module, which in turn drives the SCE IP on the device.
+To generate the device key using the RA Family Flexible Software Package (FSP), the MbedTM Crypto module is used.
+The MbedTM Crypto module implements PSA Crypto APIs which call the Secure Cryptographic Engine (SCE9) HAL module, which in turn drives the SCE IP on the device.